SnehaEkka/causal-inference/04-uber-pool-case/README.md

 ## Overview

-This exercise applies statistical analysis and causal inference to a real-world platform experiment at Uber, focusing on the launch and field testing of Express POOL versus the classic Uber POOL service.
-You will use an authentic operational dataset from Uber's 2018 Boston experiment to investigate the business and behavioral tradeoffs influenced by wait times in a ride-sharing market.
+Based on the Harvard Business School case "Innovation at Uber: The Launch of Express POOL" (2018), this exercise applies statistical analysis and causal inference to a real-world platform experiment at Uber, focusing on the launch and field testing of Express POOL versus the classic Uber POOL service.
+It uses an authentic operational dataset from Uber's 2018 Boston experiment to investigate the business and behavioral tradeoffs influenced by wait times in a ride-sharing market.

-## Case Summary (Relevant to This Exercise)

-“Innovation at Uber: The Launch of Express POOL” (HBS) profiles Uber’s experimental rollout of Express POOL—a service designed to improve ride-matching efficiency by asking riders to (a) walk a short distance to set pick-up/drop-off points, and (b) wait briefly before being matched for a cheaper ride.

-Uber piloted Express POOL in Boston and San Francisco and then ran a structured "switchback" experiment in Boston, alternately setting the wait time to 2 minutes (control) or 5 minutes (treatment).
-Management and data scientists weighed the trade-offs: **Longer waits reduced costs but increased rider cancellations**.
-Balancing customer experience, cost efficiency, and data integrity, Uber used randomized experimentation and causal measurement to guide these critical platform decisions.

 ## Tools Used
 - **Python 3.x**